sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```
 ### Apply Survey Filters

-In order to create our analysis sample, we decided to filter our data along the folloing points:
+To create the analysis sample, the data was filtered along the folloing points.

-We intended to remove responses from:
+Responses were removed from:

 **1. Survey Preview Responses**
 <br>